100 Florida Trails®

 Here we visit South to North

-Just past I-95 is the Tri-Rail Station.
-A side path runs across a bridge over the canal from the trail to the station.
+• At the Tri-Rail Station, a side path runs across a bridge over the canal from the trail to the station.
 Benches and a bike fix-it-station are by the bridge.
+Parking is free but located on the opposite side of the railroad track, so parking here involves using the elevator and overpass to reach the trail.
 The Tri-Rail Station also provides bike lockers.

 Palm Beach Lake Trail